-1 year after her mother's death, Sydney Prescott (Neve Campbell), and her friends started experiencing some strange phone calls.
+A year after her mother's death, Sidney Prescott (Neve Campbell) and her friends started experiencing some strange phone calls.
 They later learned the calls were coming from a crazed serial killer, in a white faced mask and a large black robe, looking for revenge.
-His phone calls usually consist of many questions, the main one being: Whats your favorite scary movie?
-Along with many scary movie trivia, ending with bloody pieces of innocent lives scattered around the small town of Woodsboro.Written by
+His phone calls usually consist of many questions, the main one being: What's your favorite scary movie?
+Along with much scary movie trivia, ending with bloody pieces of innocent lives scattered around the small town of Woodsboro.Written by

 257 of 300 people found this review helpful.

 Was this review helpful to you?